-The first point to be made is a clarification of the term.
+The first point to be made is a clarification of the term theology.
 Simply because we might incorporate or confound theology with religion; these are two different babies.
 Here’s an article that mixes theology and religion rather than separating them.

 The Crux of Religion

 In Audit of the Humankind (Chapter 8), we saw that there are some 41,000 Christian denominations.
 They have teachings and practices based on revealed sources.
 This myriad of religious organizations is rife with schisms, splits, and divergences with innumerable teachings and practices purportedly based on original written and oral inspired works.
 These sources are used to justify religious rites, traditions, and beliefs.

 Frequently what has happened here is that the focus and importance of the practices and beliefs have replaced the emphasis and importance of the source writings which are the crux of theology.
 Or there’s been misunderstanding over the comprehension of these foundational documents; this is the basis of splinter religions.

 The Merriam-Webster dictionary defines religion this way: The belief in a god or a group of gods.
 An organized system of beliefs, ceremonies, and rules used to worship a god or a group of gods.

 The origin of the word religion might surprise you: Middle English (originally in the sense life under monastic vows): from Old French, or from Latin religio(n-) ‘obligation, bond, reverence’, perhaps based on Latin religare ‘to bind.’

 Religion and philosophies are powerful forces at work on the minds of human beings.
 Once a person is captivated by a group’s ideas of what regarding their spiritual practices, the tendency is to stand behind that concept, at all costs.
 The person uses the source writings and associated arguments to demonstrate the basis for their actions and thoughts.